 Appendix~\ref{app:multires} computes the Fourier transform~\eqref{eqn:Ct_char_fn} and shows that, for \(\theta < 0\),

 where \(A\) is a constant, \(\omega_c = O(\tau^{-1})\) is a small frequency cutoff, and \(J\) gives the large frequency cutoff.

-The linear scaling of \(\log(J\tau)\) with \(W/J\) follows from our previous assumptions and a linearization of \(-\theta^{-1}\) in \(W/J\) (c.f.
-Ref.~\cite{Crowley2020}, Appendix~\ref{app:multires}).
+The linear scaling of \(\log(J\tau)\) with \(W/J\) follows from our previous assumptions and a linearization of \(-\theta^{-1}\) in \(W/J\)~\cite{Crowley2020} (Appendix~\ref{app:multires}).
 The power law form of \(\rho_{\mathrm{res}}\) is appropriate while each state is involved in few resonances.
 It breaks down when

 which immediately provides